-[[This article is an adapted excerpt from my forthcoming book, The Speaking Trinity & His Worded World: Why Language Is at the Center of Everything (Wipf & Stock, 2019).]]
+[[This article is an adapted excerpt from The Speaking Trinity & His Worded World: Why Language Is at the Center of Everything (Wipf & Stock, 2018).]]

 People comprise a unique part of God’s creation precisely because we are made in his image and likeness.
 But it can be difficult to understand precisely what this means.
 Theologians throughout the history of the church have often defined the image of God (imago Dei) more broadly as consisting in knowledge, righteousness, and holiness.
 The Westminster Confession of Faith says that God “created man, male and female, with reasonable and immortal souls, endued with knowledge, righteousness, and true holiness, after his own image” (WCF 4.2).
 This is certainly true and plain from certain passages of Scripture, such as Col. 3:10 and Eph.
 4:24.
 Our ability to know anything on a creaturely level, to live a righteous life by the Spirit of God, and to set ourselves apart from the sinful world mark us as image bearers.
 Another part of our image is our dominion over creation (Gen. 1:26).
 God rules over all things, but he has given ruling privileges to his creatures that reflect his own dominion.